Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Theoretical Power of Log-concave Universal Tests

 \begin{assumption} \emph{(Estimability of $f^*$) } We assume that $\onehatf$ is a good estimator of $f^*$, in the sense that if we use $n/2$ iid draws from $f^*$ to construct $\onehatf$, then for all $\theta > 0,$ \end{assumption}

-We satisfy Assumption~\ref{assumption:estimability} if $\onehatf$ approximates $f^*$ in a KL divergence sense better than $\flc$ estimates $f^*$ in a Hellinger sense, and if the variance of the log-ratio $\log (f^* / \onehatf)$ does not grow too fast.
-Estimation in KL divergence is largely driven by the tail behavior of $f^*$: the $\onehatf$ estimation procedure needs to ensure that $\onehatf$ does not underestimate the tails of $f^*$.
+Assumption~\ref{assumption:estimability} is satisfied if $\onehatf$ estimates $f^*$ in a KL divergence sense better than $\flc$ approximates $f^*$ in a Hellinger sense, and if the variance of the log-ratio $\log (f^* / \onehatf)$ does not grow too fast.
+Estimation in KL divergence is largely driven by the tail behavior of $f^*$; the $\onehatf$ estimation procedure needs to ensure that $\onehatf$ does not underestimate the tails of $f^*$.
+In many settings, we will have $\dkl(f^*\|\onehatf) \to 0$, thus satisfying the assumption.
 However, we do not require $\dkl(f^*\|\onehatf)$ to go to $0$ --- it is enough for the divergence to get smaller than $h^2(f^*,\flc)/200$.
 While this criterion is still stringent enough to be practically relevant, it makes the theoretically favorable point that the universal LRT for log-concavity does not require consistent density estimation of $f^*$ in a strong (KL) sense.
 In our argument, the role of Assumption \ref{assumption:estimability} is to control how large $f^*/\onehatf$ can get in a manner similar to Theorems~3 and 4 of \cite{wong1995probability}.